 (Jan-Mar, June & Oct)

-So – for example – a Tanzania private safari will cost between $5,200 to $8,000 per person for 8 nights in Peak season at Premier camps. ($650 x 8 nights)
+So – for example – a Tanzania private safari might typically cost between $7,400 and $12,000 per person for 8 nights in Peak season at Premier camps.
+We might tailor-make a safari for less than this.
+BUT even a scheduled small group safari is not going to be less than $450 per person per night.

 These are average prices per night for the safari including any domestic flights, park fees, game drives and many activities.
 But they exclude the international flights.